2020-Spring-CSC-330/T03-master/README.md

 # T04 - UI Design and Paper Prototyping

-In this teamwork we will explore the process of turning real world information into a structured databases.
-Much like Class diagrams are useful for visualizing classes' attributes and methods, Entity-Relationship (ER) Diagrams are a useful tool for visualizing databases.
+In this teamwork, You will explore the process of creating sketches and developing a paper prototype for your project in order to take your UI design to the next level.

 *This teamwork should be completed in your project groups.
 Add the names of your team members here:*
 ```